ncatlab/nlab-content/pages/20526.md

 ### No global symmetries conjecture

 \begin{conjecture}
-A theory with a finite number of states coupled to [[gravity]] has no global symmetries, which means that they are either broken or gauged.
+A theory coupled to [[gravity]] must have no global symmetries, which means that they are either broken or gauged.
+\end{conjecture}

 This includes global $p$-form symmetries as well as global discrete symmetries.
-\end{conjecture}

 ### Completeness hypothesis